 Sweat in itself is practically odorless.
-However, if sweat from your appocrine glands in areas like your armpits or groin comes into contact with bacteria on your skin, odor can develop as bacteria processes substances released with your sweat.
-Appocrine sweat contains fat, which bacteria on your skin consume, leaving a byproduct behind that gives off the familiar smell of bad body odor.
+However, if sweat from your appocrine glands in areas like your armpits or groin comes into contact with bacteria on your skin, odor can develop as bacteria processes substances released with your sweat according to Mayo Clinic.

 In some cases, additional smells to your sweat can be released due to the types of foods you eat.
-A common example of this is garlic or onions, which can change the smell of your sweat if you eat large amounts of foods containing these products.
-The smell of ammonia is associated with eating too much protein in your diet.
-Protein provides essential amino acids to your diet, and within these amino acids is nitrogen.
+A common example of this is garlic or onions, which can change the smell of your sweat if you eat large amounts of foods containing these products according to Cleveland Clinic.

 However, when there is too much for the kidneys to even process, then the excess nitrogen is secreted as ammonia through your sweat.
 When you exercise and sweat at a greater rate than normal, enough ammonia escapes for you to actually smell it.

 Treating Ammonia Smell

 To treat the ammonia smell in your sweat, switch your diet to consume more carbohydrates.
-Your body's first choice for energy is typically carbohydrates.
+Your body's first choice for energy is typically carbohydrates according to Medline Plus.
 When you consume enough carbohydrate sources, your body is less likely to use amino acids from protein to create energy, reducing the amount of nitrogen produced in your body.